ValleyCraft-Dev-Team/ValleyCraft-Wiki/docs/tools.md

 ## Tools & Specialized Equipment

 ValleyCraft adds a variety of new equipment to aid in exploration and farming back at home.
-Starting with the first tool you will need, the **Knife**:
+Starting with the first tool you will need, the Knife.

 _[Return to Main Page](https://github.com/l1nkl3/ValleyCraft/blob/gh-pages/docs/index.md)_